The Projects and Construction Review: USA

 Project companies will often be required to deliver credit support in favour of third parties, including construction contractors, suppliers and offtakers.
 Likewise, project companies will sometimes be able to obtain credit support from such counterparties to the extent that the counterparties are not creditworthy.
 The credit support will often take the form of a letter of credit or a guarantee from a creditworthy entity.

 Despite the non-recourse nature of project financing, lenders will typically seek a limited guarantee from the project sponsor.
 This limited guarantee will usually cover specified risks, such as cost overruns or minimum equity contribution amounts.
 For loan facilities that are contingent on the receipt of cash grant proceeds, reimbursement amounts or cash rebates from a government agency, a guarantee might be required to cover a potential shortfall.
-Also certain risks allocated to the project that are viewed as 'non-market' by lenders may be expected to be covered by a limited guarantee of the project sponsor.
+In addition, certain risks allocated to the project that are viewed as 'non-market' by lenders may be expected to be covered by a limited guarantee of the project sponsor.

 For partnership-flip transactions, the tax equity investor is typically a special purpose entity and credit support from the tax equity investor's creditworthy parent will be required to backstop its capital contribution obligations.
-In some instances, a tax equity investor's capital contribution can be reduced under the terms of the ECCA and lenders will often seek a 'shortfall' guarantee by the project sponsors to cover any such reduction.
+In some instances, a tax equity investor's capital contribution can be reduced under the terms of the ECCA and lenders will often seek a shortfall guarantee by the project sponsors to cover any such reduction.

 Insurance represents a highly specialised and regulated area of contract law.
 The allocation of insurance requirements among the parties in a project financing transaction follows the general project finance proposition that the party best able to manage the risk that is covered by a particular insurance policy should procure and maintain that insurance.